codetower/es6-features/src/content.md

 console.log(obj)
 ```

-Sadly it is not support yet
+Sadly it is not supported yet:

 `npm install --save-dev babel-plugin-transform-object-rest-spread`